Economy of Slovakia: Innovation

 According to a recent report by the European Commission, Slovakia (along with some other Central and Eastern European economies) is low on the list of EU states in terms of innovation (Slovakia ranks 22nd).
 Within the EU, it ranks next to last on knowledge creation and last for innovation and entrepreneurship.
 In the process of transition to a knowledge economy, it particularly lacks investment into education and a broader application of IT.
 The World Bank urges Slovakia to upgrade information infrastructure and reform the education system.
 The OECD states that a stronger product market competition would help.

 In March 2006, the Slovak government introduced new measures to implement the Action Plan for R&D and Innovation.
 The program covers the period from 2006 to 2010.
 The RDA is expected to launch at least one call for the expression of interests related to this program each year.
 The annual budget for the program will be set by the RDA.
 The overall amount available for the program depends on annual national budget resources and is likely to vary from year to year.
 Following an increase of around 50% in budget resources, the RDA disposes of a total budget of €19.31 million in 2006.

 Labour

-The minimum wage in Slovakia in 2023 is set at €700 per month, the average salary for 2021 was €1211 per month, in the Bratislava region in 2021 the average salary was €1520 per month.
-As of June 2023 the unemployment rate stood at 6.2%.
+The minimum wage in Slovakia in 2026 is set at €915 per month, the average salary for 2024 was €1,524 per month, in the Bratislava region in 2025 the surveyed average salary was €2,379 per month.
+As of December 2025 the unemployment rate stood at 4.09%.